I am a Senior Assistant Professor in the

 Department of Economics at the University of Bologna.

-I am a behavioural economist studying social preferences & behavioural change.
-I am particularly interested in the primary and secondary effects of policies aimed at behavioural change in the arenas of charitable giving, volutneerism, cooperation and other morally-motivated choices.
+I am a behavioral economist studying social preferences & behavioral change.
+I am particularly interested in the primary and secondary effects of policies aimed at behavioral change in the arenas of charitable giving, volutneerism, cooperation and other morally-motivated choices.
 I use a variety of methods in my research, including experiments (field, lab, and online), as well as administrative and survey data.

 Behavioral Economics, Social Preferences

 Experimental Economics, Applied Microeconometrics, Entrepreneurship & Innovation, Charitable Giving & Volunteering.